adjknowles/WDI-Project-4/README.md

 - One of the main challenges I had was implementing the Google Maps/Places API.
 This took up more of my time than I had expected.
 Implementing it within the recommendations controller was also a change from the last project.
 - I chose to use Bootstrap for my front-end css framework, one that I haven't used in any depth before.
 This definitely had its PROS and CONS.
 Some parts were easy to work with, making changes relatively easy.
 However, other parts of it were incredibly hard to override or change.
+- The Facebook authentication/login was also a challaenge and a feature that I was unable to implement on the initial deployment.

 If I had more time: